 In March 2017, the Company, through its wholly-owned subsidiary Elmcliffe, completed the acquisition of a 430,000 square foot commercial Greenhouse Facility in the Niagara region for cash consideration of \$6,500,000.
 In addition, an unsecured promissory note in the amount of \$1,000,000, payable over five years in five consecutive payments of \$200,000, was issued to the Vendor.
-The Greenhouse Facility provides the Company with increased production capacity to meet growing market demand.
+The redeveloped Perpetual Harvest Facility provides the Company with increased production capacity to meet growing market demand.
 The 250,000 square foot first phase of the conversion to ACMPR standards which commenced in April 2017 was completed in the fall of 2017.
-The redevelopment of the Greenhouse Facility was the cannabis industry's first continuous harvest automated greenhouse designed specifically for this quantum scale of cannabis production.
+The redevelopment of the Perpetual Harvest Facility was the cannabis industry's first continuous harvest automated greenhouse designed specifically for this quantum scale of cannabis production.
 As the redevelopment project progressed, a number of changes and enhancements were made and as a result the Company spent an additional \$5 million on the planned Phase 1 conversion.
-The enhancements to Phase 1 together with those being implemented in the 180,000 square foot Phase 2 expansion have increased the expected annual production at the Greenhouse Facility from an initial 40,000 kg to at least 50,000 kg, an increase of 25%.
+The enhancements to Phase 1 together with those being implemented in the 200,000 square foot Phase 2 expansion have increased the expected annual production at the Perpetual Harvest Facility from an initial 40,000 kg to at least 50,000 kg, an increase of 25%.

 The Company received its Health Canada License under the ACMPR on October 6, 2017 for the Phase 1 redevelopment.
-The Company has completed multiple harvests at the Greenhouse Facility subsequent to December 31, 2017 and on February 12, 2018 obtained its Health Canada sales license under the ACMPR.
-Phase 1 provides the Company with the capacity to produce up to 25,000 kilograms of additional medical cannabis per year.
-The Phase 2 expansion at the Greenhouse Facility, at an estimated cost of \$16.5 million, is currently underway and is anticipated to be completed and in cultivation towards the middle of 2018.
-Phase 1 and 2 should conservatively provide the Company with an additional 50,000 kilograms of annual growing capacity as the Company positions itself to capitalize on the increased demand expected to arise as a result of the anticipated 2018 legalization of adult consumer recreational use of cannabis and the export of medical cannabis to countries where it has been legalized.
+On February 12, 2018 the Company obtained its Health Canada sales license under the ACMPR and is now operating Phase 1 at full capacity.
+Phase 1 provides the Company with the capacity to produce up to 25,000 kilograms of cannabis per year.
+The Phase 2 expansion at the Perpetual Harvest Facility, at an estimated cost of \$16.5 million, is nearing completion.
+Phase 1 and 2 should conservatively provide the Company with an additional 50,000 kilograms of annual growing capacity as the Company positions itself to capitalize on the increased demand expected to arise as a result of the October 17, 2018 legalization of adult consumer recreational use of cannabis and the export of medical cannabis to countries where it has been legalized.
 In addition, the 36 acres of unused land at this facility provides the Company with the ability for significant future expansion.
+In addition, the Company has begun construction of an additional fully funded 600,000 sq. ft. expansion on the 36 acres of unused land at this facility, that when completed, will double CannTrust's annual capacity to in excess of 100,000 kilograms.